10 Things to Do in Dallas This April

 Just minutes from Downtown Dallas on the shore of White Rock Lake you can find the Southwest's largest outdoor floral festival!
-Soak in the sun, sights, sounds and scents of spring at the Dallas Arboretum's spring feature: Birds in Paradise.
+Soak in the sun, sights, sounds and scents of spring at the Dallas Arboretum's spring feature: The Great Contributors.

-The Rodeo Bar is the newest bar to hit Downtown Dallas in the basement of The Adolphus hotel.
+The Rodeo Bar is one of the newest bars to hit Downtown Dallas in the basement of The Adolphus hotel.
 Pose with the red neon sign and lounge on lush leather as you snack on a classic corn dog or a rodeo burger and sip on a Real Cold Cocktail made of whiskey and frozen Dr. Pepper.